How you can Create a “NEED” for the Minority Language

 1. Speak ONLY the minority language with your child from the very start.

-When your child responds to you in the majority language, instead of carrying on the conversation, encourage them to respond to you in the language you are speaking, repeat what you would like them to say.
+When your child responds to you in the majority language, instead of carrying on the conversation, reapeat what you would like them to say and encourage them to respond to you in the language you are speaking.
 If you do this from the very start they will start to feel like they have to use the minority language to communicate with you and therefore you will create the “need”.

 2. Buy their favourite books, games and activities only in the minority language